-No matter how COVID-19 has affected your business, good and bad, it poses a mental wellbeing challenge.
 Operating in uncertain times is stressful — even if you relish change and new ways of doing things.
+For example, no matter how COVID-19 affected your business, good and bad, it posed a mental wellbeing challenge.

-For many, there’s the added financial stress of reduced or uncertain earnings.
-And some business people face cutting jobs or closing altogether.
+For many, there was the added financial stress of reduced or uncertain earnings.
+And some business people faced cutting jobs or closing altogether.
 This takes an emotional toll, and takes away social connections forged at work.

 “We’ve had to change the way we do things.
 COVID-19 has challenged our sense of how the world works, how our careers go, how our relationships go,” says Lisa Ducat, workplace wellbeing specialist at Mental Health Foundation.